spacetelescope/crds-docker-testing/README.md

 ### Option 2 (advanced): BUILD docker image locally

+The settings differ for "latest" and "slim" image tags, but keep in mind the scripts that use these default settings are for convenience.
+Anything can be overridden inside the container by modifying environment variables and also by using crds scripts directly.
+The key difference is that `latest` includes a built-in crds cache already downloaded, while `slim` does not.

 *2A - Download and sync turned ON*

-At image build time the `config-test-cache` script will try to download and sync test cache data similar to `crds/setup_test_cache`.
-This is turned ON by default.
+At image build time the `config-test-cache` script will download and sync test cache data similar to `crds/setup_test_cache`.
+This is turned ON by default for the "latest" image tag.
 The Sync process can take up to ~21 mins depending on your internet connection:

 ```bash
 $ vi scripts/user-config